Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 Food Medicine: Once the gut is healed, iron-rich foods like grass-fed beef, liver, and spinach can be effective, as well as cooking with cast iron cookware.

 Micronutrient deficiencies – especially of selenium, (19) magnesium, (20) and zinc (21) – are associated with several autoimmune diseases.
 That’s likely primarily due to chronic inflammation, which decreases the absorption of these vital nutrients.
-Yet, these micronutrients are required for the healthy production and conversion of the thyroid hormone, and thyroid problems such as Hashimoto’s disease are some of the most common autoimmune conditions.
-Supplementing with these micronutrients can help get thyroid issues back on track as you work on healing the gut and decreasing inflammation to increase micronutrient absorption.
+Yet, these micronutrients are required for the healthy production and conversion of the thyroid hormone, and thyroid problems such as Hashimoto’s disease are some of the most common autoimmune conditions

 Food Medicine: A variety of nuts and seeds like Brazil nuts, as well as oysters, are good sources of these nutrients.

-While it’s true that, at least when it comes to autoimmune conditions, once that genetic switch has been turned on, it doesn’t turn off again, there is still much you can do to dampen and reverse the autoimmune response.
-Better yet, this can be done in a way that dramatically reduces or even eliminates symptoms, all without drugs, by the natural modulation of the immune system.
-Here's how to reverse autoimmune disease symptoms and take your health back into your own hands.
+While it’s true that, at least when it comes to autoimmune conditions, once that genetic switch has been turned on, it doesn’t turn off again, there is still much you can do to dampen and reverse your autoimmune response.
+Better yet, this can be done in a way that dramatically reduces or even eliminates symptoms, all without prescription drugs or bouncing around from specialist to specialist with no clear answers.
+Here's how to prevent autoimmune disease and even reverse your symptoms.

 1. Have your gut permeability tested